Supplement: Topics a Department Might Explore in a Program Review

 Curriculum

-• Use of research-based instructional practices, e.g., Do
+• Use of research-based teaching practices, e.g., Do

 Instructional Staff